 - Elective credits necessary to bring total credits earned beyond the MA in African Diaspora Studies to a minimum 24.

 - Once students have achieved 60 credits, they must sit for written examination on the core sequence of their fields

-Students in the Ph.D. program who who have satisfied all other requirements for the M.A. apart from the exit requirement (i.e all coursework and the foreign language competency) are eligible to receive an M.A. degree.
-Passing the doctoral comprehensive examinations serves as equivalent to the M.A. comprehensive examination.
+Students in the Ph.D. program who have satisfied all other requirements for the M.A. apart from the exit requirement (i.e all coursework and the foreign language competency) are eligible to receive an M.A. degree.
+Passing the doctoral comprehensive examinations serves as the equivalent to the M.A. comprehensive examination.
 Ph.D. students who have satisfied these requirements should consult with the Graduate Program Director about the necessary paperwork and procedures to receive the M.A. degree in the course of their Ph.D. studies.

 - 15 credits of dissertation research.